corpus-core/colibri-stateless/README.md

 class C4Request(Container):
     data     : Union[                 # the data to proof None,
-        Bytes32                       # the blochash  which is used for blockhash proof ]
+        Bytes32                       # the blochash  which is used for blockhash proof, Bytes32                       # the balance of an account ]
     proof    : Union[                 # the proof of the data None,